nomilous/notice/spec/notice/README.md

 * Hub configuration should define a listen specification.
 * socket.io is currenly the only available transport adaptor.
 * It starts a socket.io server.
-* An existing `httpServer` object (eg express) can be assigned for socket.io to piggyback onto.
+* [UNVERIFIED] An existing `httpServer` object (eg express) can be assigned for socket.io to piggyback onto.
 * Otherwise a new http or https server will be created.
-* If specified and present, cert and key lead to the creation of an https server.
+* If specified and present, cert and key lead socket.io listening on an https server.

 ### Creating a Notifier Client